patrickbwarren/python3-HNC-solver/README.md

 Here the reference standard state corresponds to $\rho = 1$.
 Since the Gibbs-Duhem relation in the form $`\text{d}p=\rho\,\text{d}\mu`$ can be integrated to find the pressure, this affords another route to the EoS: the chemical potential route.
-The free energy density can then be accessed by $`f=\rho\,\mu-p`$, in contrast to the more generic coupling constant integration method described next.

 #### Free energy and coupling constant integration